Anirudh-rb26/SpaceDummyProj/README.md

 ## Contributions

 SpaceDummyProj is an open-source project, and contributions are welcome!
 If you have ideas for improvements, bug fixes, or exciting features, feel free to submit a pull request or raise an issue.
-Refer to the [contribution guidelines](CONTRIBUTING.md) for more information.

-## License

-SpaceDummyProj is released under the [MIT License](LICENSE).